jonathan-j-lee/tetris/docs/index.md

 This tetris playing robot plays a game that is slightly different than traditional tetris.
 While using the same pieces, the robot's goal is to solve a puzzle in which all tetris pieces fill the frame without spaces.

 This project demonstrates Baxter's use of computer vision, path planning, sensing, and actuation to complete the task of moving components between two places in a two dimensional plane.
+We believe that this task is particularly interesting because of the different shaped pieces adding a level of complexity as well as the increasing difficulty to place each piece on the board as the margin of allowed error becomes smaller.

 In order to complete this task the robot had to:
   - Identify which tetris piece is placed on the table